-With the first OCIM gold pre-payment facility now fully repaid, the Company has entered into a second Facility with OCIM for a total of \$9 million on August 6, 2021.
-Net proceeds of the Facility's first tranche was for approximately \$5.95 million, of which \$4.6 million will be used to purchase gold mill feed and \$1.35 million was used for the repayment of a secured debenture.
+With the first OCIM gold pre-payment facility now fully repaid, the Company entered into a second non-dilutive Facility with OCIM for a total of \$9 million on August 6, 2021.
+Net proceeds of the Facility's first tranche was approximately \$5.95 million, of which \$4.6 million will be used to purchase gold mill feed and \$1.35 million was used for the repayment of a secured debenture.
 The term of the Facility is for 18 months and will be paid in gold bullion.
-Once 50% of the gold bullion is repaid to OCIM, the Company has the option to drawdown, an additional \$3 million, which will be payable in gold bullion over an additional 18 months.

 Due to the repayment of the first gold pre-payment facility to OCIM, processed tonnes in July 2021 dropped due to a reduction of working capital.
-However, after receiving the proceeds of the new Facility from OCIM, August production immediately jumped to an all-time record of 6,838 tonnes during August and 221 TPD.
+However, after receiving the proceeds of the new Facility from OCIM, August production immediately jumped to an all-time record of 6,838 tonnes and 221 TPD.
+The average production during August 2021 to November 2021 was approximately 220 TPD.